A Brief Introduction to XACML

 of standard classes lets the application writer use different kinds of

-finder modules to suit their tasks.com.sun.xacml.finder.impl
+finder modules to suit their tasks.com.sun.xacml.finder.impl has a few simple finder

 modules that provide some basic functionality.
 Any of these can be